I papers necessary for those traveling to Naples are the same as valid for traveling in Italy.

 - be issued within the 10 period of previous years

 They must also acquire a visa or of an residence permit issued by the Italian embassy or consulate of their country.
 Finally, they must be in possession of documents justifying the purpose and conditions of the stay and have sufficient means of support, both for the period of the visit and to return to their country.
 To demonstrate this, they can exhibit cash, bank guarantees, insurance policy guarantees, equivalent credit instruments or other documents that demonstrate access to sources of income in Italy.

 In Naples, as in all of Italy, health insurance is not requiredto why the health service is public and tourists can access their services by different methods depending on whether they are EU citizens or non-EU citizens.

 EU or non-EU citizens with the right to assistance

 Tourists from an EU country or non-EU citizens who are entitled to EU assistance on the basis of previous agreements between their country and Italy can access the health services in Naples if they are in possession of the European health card (the European Health Insurance Card or a temporary replacement certificate).
 They can directly benefit from health services in public and private affiliated facilities (ASL) and in hospitals.
-The service is free (unless payment of the regional ticket).
+The service is price quotation (unless payment of the regional ticket).

 Non-EU citizens residing in countries not covered by an agreement that provides free access to Italian health benefit from health services that must be paid according to the rates expected between your country and Italy.